course-details-portlet

 Further on evaluation

-• Oral presentation of submitted materials.
+• oral presentation of submitted materials.
 The oral presentation serves as adjusting oral assessment.

-Postponed or new exam will take place in the next exam period.
+Postponed or re-examination will take place in the next exam period.
+In the case of a retake, the entire course must be repeated.

 Specific conditions